-The first EP, Hooked on Chronixx, was released in 2010 and immediately put the budding artist on the radar of music lovers and industry heads alike.
-Among its 7 tracks, ‘Start A Fyah,’ ‘Capitalist’ (featuring Infinite) and ‘Behind Curtain’ stood out as a fan favorites, reaching far beyond Jamaican first official video and served to alert many more to his arrival.
+Today, Chronixx is a respected artist in his own right after his career was stimulated by the unfortunate passing of both his blood brother in 2007 and his brother-in-arms, Lil’ J.O.E., in 2010.
+The first EP, Hooked on Chronixx, was released in 2011 and immediately put the budding artist on the radar of music lovers and industry heads alike with ‘Start A Fyah,’ ‘Warrior’ and breakout single ‘Behind Curtain’ standing out as a fan favorites far beyond Jamaican shores.

-The Dread & Terrible Project was released in April 2014 with seven tracks plus three dub versions, immediately topping both the Billboard and iTunes reggae charts.
-Neither an album nor an EP, the Project also includes a short film based on one of its tracks, ‘Rastaman Wheel Out’ (directed by Ras Kassa), to critical acclaim.
+The Dread & Terrible Project was released in April 2014 – a set comprised of seven tracks plus three dub versions – immediately topping the Billboard (US) and iTunes reggae charts in both UK and Japan.
+Neither an album nor an EP, the Project includes the widely received ‘Capture Land’ and a short film based on one of its tracks, ‘Rastaman Wheel Out’ (directed by Ras Kassa), to critical acclaim.

 “Prepare your minds and hearts for this revolution.” – Chronixx